What are the emerging employee engagement trends for 2022?

 3. Accelerating digitisation

-Highlighted by the Reward and Employee Benefits Association’s technology change report, companies are beginning to hire new talent to drive digital change.
+Highlighted by the Reward and Employee Benefits Association’s technology change report, a huge employee engagement trend is seeing companies beginning to hire talent to drive digital change.

 Specifically, within the rewards and benefits space, companies are focusing on improving management information and data reporting within the next 12 months.